Alcestis: Mythology

-Many suitors appeared before King Pelias and tried to woo Alcestis when she came of age to marry.
-It was declared by her father that she would marry the first man to yoke a lion and a boar (or a bear in some cases) to a chariot.
-King Admetus was able to do this because he was helped by Apollo, who had been banished from Olympus for one year to serve as a shepherd to Admetus.
-With Apollo's help, Admetus completed the challenge set by King Pelias, and was allowed to marry Alcestis.
-But in a sacrifice after the wedding, Admetus forgot to make the required offering to Artemis, therefore when he opened the marriage chamber he found his bed full of coiled snakes.
-Admetus interpreted it a portent of an early death.
+When Alcestis came of age to marry, many suitors presented themselves before King Pelias to compete for her hand.
+Pelias proposed an impossible task, and declared that she would marry the first man to yoke a lion and a boar (or a bear in some cases) to a chariot.
+King Admetus of Pherae, was able to complete the task with the help of Apollo, who had been banished from Olympus for one year to serve as Admetus' shepherd.
+Alcestis and Admetus were married, but when making sacrifices after the wedding, Admetus forgot to make the required offering to Artemis; when he opened the marriage chamber, he found his bed full of coiled snakes.
+Admetus interpreted the scene as a sign of his early death.

-Apollo again helped the newlywed king, this time by making the Fates drunk, extracting from them a promise that if anyone would want to die instead of Admetus, they would allow it.
-And when the day of his death came near, no one volunteered, not even his elderly parents, but Alcestis came forward to die in place of her husband.
-As a token of his appreciation for Admetus' hospitality, Heracles rescued Alcestis from the underworld, shortly after fighting with Thanatos.
-After Alcestis comes back and is united with her husband, she doesn't speak.
-Admetus, in Euripides' play "Alcestis", asks: "But why does she not speak?" to which Hercules tells him that she will be silent for three days until she is purified of her debt to the lower (Underworld) gods.
+Apollo again helped the newlywed king, this time by making the Fates drunk and tricking them into promising that if anyone was willing to die in Admetus' place, they would allow it.
+When the day of his death came near, no one volunteered, not even his elderly parents.
+Alcestis alone came forward to die in place of her husband.
+As a token of his appreciation for Admetus' hospitality, Heracles rescued Alcestis from the underworld shortly after fighting Thanatos.

-Cultural Reference

-Being an early Greek myth, the story of Alcestis can represent the cultural values in Greece at the time.
-It is known that myths hold cultural values as ways to teach lessons and highlight morals.
-In the myth of Alcestis, somebody can interpret that she symbolizes women’s roles and expectations in Greece.
-Alcestis’ character also shows an integral trait cherished by the Greek and desired upon any gender.

-Such study can also be extended to other myth characters, including Alcestis’ husband, Admetus.
-An analysis of Admetus can come to criticize his acceptance of Alcestis’s sacrifice.
-However, he is shown to realize his mistake—a development in the character to represent growth.
+After Heracles brings Alcestis back to the mortal realm and unites her with her husband, she is unable to speak.
+When Admetus questions this, Heracles informs him that she will be silent for three days until she is purified of her debt to the chthonic gods.